-A nonprofit entity should collect sales tax on the gross receipts it derives from admission charges to an entertainment activity unless one of the exemptions listed in G.S.
+A nonprofit organization must collect sales tax on the gross receipts it derives from admission charges to an entertainment activity unless one of the exemptions listed in G.S.
 105-164.4G(f) apply.
 At the time of this publication, the following gross receipts derived from an admission charge to an entertainment activity are specifically exempt from tax:

 - i.
-The portion of a membership charge that is deductible as a charitable contribution under section 170 of the Internal Revenue Code. - ii.
-A donation that is deductible as a charitable contribution under section 170 of the Internal Revenue Code. - iii.
+The portion of a membership charge that is deductible as a charitable contribution under section 170 of the Internal Revenue Code or that is described in section $170(\hbar/2)$ of the Internal Revenue Code. - ii.
+A donation that is deductible as a charitable contribution under section 170 of the Internal Revenue Code or that is described in section 170(I)(2) of the Internal Revenue Code. - iii.
 Charges for an amenity.
 If charges for amenities are separately stated on a billing document given to the purchaser at the time of the sale, then the tax does not apply to the separately stated charges for amenities.
 If charges for amenities are not separately stated on the billing document given to the purchaser at the time of the sale, then the transaction is a bundled transaction and taxed in accordance with G.S.
 105-164.4D except that G.S.
 105-164.4D(a)(3) does not apply. - iv.
 An event that is sponsored by an elementary or secondary school.
 For purposes of this exemption, the term "school" is an entity regulated under Chapter 115C of the General Statutes. - v.
 An event sponsored solely by a nonprofit entity that is exempt from tax under Article 4 of Chapter 105 of the General Statutes if all of the following conditions are met: - a.
 The entire proceeds of the activity are used exclusively for the entity's nonprofit purposes. - b.
 The entity does not declare dividends, receive profits, or pay salary or other compensation to any member or individuals. - c.
 The entity does not compensate any person for participating in the event, performing in the event, placing in the event, or producing the event.
-For purposes of this subdivision, the term "compensation" means any renumeration included in a person's gross income as defined in section 61 of the Internal Revenue Code.
+For purposes of this subdivision, the term "compensation" means any remuneration included in a person's gross income as defined in section 61 of the Internal Revenue Code. - vi.
+An event sponsored by a farmer that takes place on farmland and is related to farming activities, such as a corn maze or a tutorial on raising crops or animals.
+For purposes of this exemption, a farmer is a person who holds a qualifying farmer sales tax exemption certificate and farmland is land that is enrolled in the present-use value program under G.S.
+105-277.3.